Page highlights

 At 30 June 2019, COPD prevalence was 3.6% in Inner regional areas, 3.3% in Outer regional, Remote and very remote areas and 2.3% in Major cities

-COPD prevalence was 3.8% in the lowest socioeconomic areas and 1.6% in the highest socioeconomic areas.
+COPD prevalence was 3.8% in areas of most disadvantage (lowest socioeconomic areas) and 1.6% in areas of the least disadvantage (highest socioeconomic areas).

 Of people aged 35 and over who used health services for their COPD in 2017–18, almost 7% (24,000 people) died in the following year.
 In contrast, 1.0% (135,000) of people not using COPD health service in the same period died in the following year.